The-Politico/gspan.js/README.md

 ## Setup

-In order to use this app you'll need a Google Service Account which has viewing access to your Google Doc.
+In order to use this app you'll need a Google Service Account which has write access to your Google Doc.
 For help with creating a Google Service Account, see [Making A Google Service Account](docs/GoogleServiceAccount.md).

 Once you have your credentials file, you'll need the `client_email` and `private_key`.
 You'll need to make sure that these are saved as environment variables in your runtime under the keys of `GAPI_CLIENT_EMAIL` and `GAPI_PRIVATE_KEY` respectively.